Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 First, I defined a class `Line()` with `window()` and `around()` methods .

-Second, I detected lane line pixels with `window()` if no lane lines was found in the previous frame, otherwise, I used `around()` for detection close to the polynomial calculted based on previous frame.
+Second, I detected lane line pixels with `window()` if no lane lines was found in the previous frame, otherwise, I used `around()` for detection close to the polynomial calculated based on previous frame.

 Third, to smooth the output, I chose to average the polynomial coefficients over the past 10 frames.